peopledoc/vault-cli/docs/howto/systemd.rst

    configuration in Python files (Sentry_) or in dedicated languages like RainerScript (rsyslog_).
--  This maybe something that is not well documented but that still exist.
+-  This maybe something that is not well documented but that still exists.
 Official docker images for the application may be using those variables, like for Datadog_.
 -  (And in many cases, this is just not possible)